 The Guide Tab is used to control an auxiliary autoguider camera.
 An autoguider is used on astronomical telescopes to maintain accurate pointing during an exposure.
-Some CCD cameras include a second chip that is used for tracking; in other cases, a second camera can be used to provide this function.
+Some cameras include a second chip that is used for tracking; in other cases, a second camera can be used to provide this function.

 Autoguider operations may seem somewhat complex at first, so it is highly recommended that you review the Autoguider Tutorial section.

 Tip: If you are having trouble autoguiding, please see the Autoguider Operating Tips and Autoguider Troubleshooting sections.

 Several things must be set up before you can autoguide, including:

 Select a method for sending autoguider commands to the telescope

 Each of these steps are briefly described, followed by a detailed explanation of the control features of the Guide Tab.